automuteus/automuteus/README.md

 # amongusdiscord

 ## We are aware of many of the issues with this branch!
-We have many, many changes that were are hoping to merge from the `decouple` branch very shortly! ##
+We have many, many changes that we are hoping to merge from the `decouple` branch very shortly! ##

 Discord Bot to scrape Among Us on-screen data, and automatically mute/unmute players during the course of the game!